geneontology/wc-ribbon/readme.md

 # Ribbon Web Component

-This Web Component is divided in two parts:
+This Web Component is divided in three parts:
 - wc-ribbon-strips : graphical part of the ribbon with cells
 - wc-ribbon-table (under development) : a table to load the association data upon a click of a cell
+- wc-spinner: simple spinner shared across components and used when loading data

 An integrated simple to use Web Component that uses both these parts will be available in the folder wc-ribbon

+An example of web integration is available in the web/ folder